hemavathim194/ai_news_article/README.md

 # Fast API with mongo database using scraping

-This is a repository to fetch ai news articles based on date in mongo db and fetch details from mongodb using fast api
+This is a repository to fetch ai news articles based on date and store in mongo db and retrieve details from database using fast api

 ## Run the project locally